Wiguwbe/chibicc/METHODS.md

 _a fun POC_

-Struct functions, similar to Go's methods.
+Struct functions, similar to C2 (or C3?).

 This feature allows to associate a function with a struct, giving a better understanding of the relationship between functions and datatypes.